talkable/talkable-docs/source/advanced_features/email_encryption.rst

 For additional security it is possible to encrypt on the back-end
 |advocate| and |friend| e-mails.
 This can be done by using `Talkable Public Key`_.
-So, the idea is instead of sending String containing e-mail (like here :ref:`Custom Integration <ecommerce/custom>`) send it as encrypted string.
+So, instead of sending email addresses in plain text, you can send them encrypted.

 Ruby Example
 ------------